Bleib bei uns, denn es will Abend werden, BWV 6: History and text

 Bach first performed the cantata on 2 April 1725.
+A subsequent performance is known for 13 April 1727, and later changes to instrumental parts are extant.

 Music

 Scoring and structure

 Bach structured the cantata in six movements.
 The first and last are set for choir, while the inner movements are set for soloists, in a sequence of aria – chorale – recitative – aria.
 Bach scored the work for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir, and a Baroque instrumental ensemble: two oboes (Ob), oboe da caccia (Oc), two violins (Vl), viola (Va), violoncello piccolo (Vp) and basso continuo (Bc).
-The duration of the piece was stated as 26 minutes by Bach scholar Alfred Dürr but most currently available recordings last about 20 minutes.
+The duration of the piece was stated as 26 minutes by Bach scholar Alfred Dürr but some currently available recordings last about 20 minutes.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Dürr's book about the cantatas, using the symbol for common time (4/4).
 The instruments are shown separately for winds and strings, while the continuo, playing throughout, is not shown.